Ticket #2727 (closed Bug: fixed)

 IMPLEMENTATION NOTES / limitations:

-• when you add &segment=pageTitle!=XXXXX to the request, it will sometimes return a different result data set than when the parameter is not added at all (one might expect the same data set in both cases).
-Adding a segment condition on pageTitle or pageUrl will restrict the visits being looked at, and once you add this condition segment=pageTitle== THEN Piwik will only look at visits that had at least one Page Title and then will apply the condition. ie. When using segment=pageTitle!=test Piwik will IGNORE all visits that do not have any "Page title", and will then exclude the remaining "Page title" that do not match the condition.
+Adding a segment condition on pageTitle or pageUrl will restrict the visits being looked at, and once you add this condition segment=pageTitle== THEN Piwik will only look at visits that had at least one Page Title and then will apply the condition.

 • it does not make sense to call Actions.getPageUrls segmented on pageTitle: result will not be what you expect.

-Similarly, calling Actions.getPageTitles with segment=pageUrl=@Test will NOT return page titles that belong to a URL matching Test.
+Similarly, calling Actions.getPageTitles with segment=pageUrl=@test will NOT return page titles that belong to a URL matching Test.
 Instead it will return all page titles, that have been visited by a visitor that visited a page URL containing Test.

 Nice update, makes it much cleaner!